-The Bachelor of Arts (Christian School Education) (CSE) degree is designed to prepare teachers with professional competency and a biblical philosophy of education for leadership in the Christian elementary school classroom.
+The Bachelor of Arts (Christian School Education) (CSE) degree is designed to prepare teachers with professional competencies and a biblical philosophy of education for leadership in a Christian classroom.

-Upon completion of seven semesters of course work, B.A.
-(CSE) students spend fourteen weeks observing and teaching in Christian school classrooms, seven weeks with each of two grades, under the direction of qualified teachers and the supervision of the CSE Program Director.
+Upon completion of course work, B.A.
+(CSE) students spend fourteen weeks completing a student teaching internship comprised of two sevenweek placements on two different grade levels.
 Students are also required to complete a minimum of three practicum credits, two in a school setting.
-Those who possess a sound knowledge base of middle and/or high school curriculum may elect to complete practicum credits and student teaching at those levels.